 Religious Studies is a highly diversified discipline that draws on a variety of scholarly methods and involves the empathetic study of myriad religious traditions.
 Our Department reflects the historical, theological, scriptural, ethical and comparative aspects of this field.
 The faculty, therefore, is able to offer a balanced and thorough course of study for students in the areas of Asian religions, biblical studies, ethics and society, history of Christianity, and ministry studies.

 Following the Church of the Brethren heritage of Elizabethtown College, the Department emphasizes the study of nonviolence and fosters an understanding of the historical Brethren commitments to peace, justice and service.
 Thus, the Department contributes to an interdisciplinary minor in Peace and Conflict Studies and sponsors a minor in Anabaptist and Pietist Studies.

 The Department offers a major in Religious Studies with the option of tailoring the major with one of five concentrations.

 The Department offers a Religious Studies minor .
 Minors in Peace and Conflict Studies , Anabaptist and Pietist Studies , and Asian Studies also are available.

 Honors in the Discipline

-The Department participates in the College Honors in the Discipline Program.
-For guidelines, students should consult with Dr. April Kelly-Woessner, Department Honors Coordinator.
+The Department of Religious Studies participates in the College Honors in the Discipline Program.
+For guidelines, students should consult the Department Chair.